 Cyrus Dallin (1861-1944) was a celebrated Utah-born sculptor, educator, and Indigenous rights activist who lived and worked in Arlington, Massachusetts for over 40 years.
-Dallin’s public sculptures honoring Indigenous peoples, Anglo-American figures, and historical events bring beauty and a unique historical perspective to shared spaces across the nation, including Boston, Chicago, Philadelphia, Salt Lake City, and Kansas City.
+Dallin’s public sculptures honoring Indigenous peoples, Euro-American figures, and historical events bring beauty and a unique historical perspective to shared spaces across the nation, including Boston, Chicago, Philadelphia, Salt Lake City, and Kansas City.

 Cyrus Dallin was born in 1861 in Springville, Utah Territory, a small Mormon settlement in the shadows of the Wasatch Mountains.
 Dallin’s talent for sculpting was recognized at an early age.
 In 1880, at the age of nineteen, he moved to Boston to study with sculptor Truman H. Bartlett.
 As a hub of art and culture, Boston offered many opportunities for an aspiring sculptor, and it was natural that Dallin would put down roots there.

 Just a few years into his studies, the youthful twenty-two year old shocked the Boston art scene when he entered and won a city-sponsored competition for a monument to Paul Revere.
 Despite this early success, it would take Dallin fifty-seven years and seven different models before the monument would be erected in Boston’s North End.

 In the late 1880s and 1890s, Dallin spent two extended periods of study in Paris, a necessary right of passage for any young sculptor seeking to establish his or her reputation in the field.
 News of Dallin’s accolades at the Paris Salon for Signal of Peace (Chicago, IL), Marquis de Lafayette, and Medicine Man (Philadelphia, PA) spread quickly overseas, establishing his career in the United States.